sashianl/sample_service/README.md

 The `deploy.cfg` configuration file contains a key, `metadata-validator-config-repo`, that if provided must be a relative github path that points to a validator configuration github repo.
+Setting `github-token` will help to avoid any rate limiting that may occur (1k/hr vs 60/hr requests.)
 The configuration repo should have chronological releases containing a configuration file called `metadata_validation.yml`.
 A direct file URL overide can also be provided with the `metadata-validator-config-url` key.
 The configuration file is loaded on service startup and used